Rhode Island Elections Project logo

 Nicholas Labriola

-Nicholas Labriola is a graduate student in International Relations at the University of Rhode Island.
+Nicholas Labriola is the founder of the Rhode Island Elections Project and a graduate student in International Relations.
 He earned a bachelor's degree in Political Science from the University of Bonn, with a minor in German Constitutional Law, and received the highest academic distinction for his undergraduate thesis.

 His research interests include European security and defense policy, peace and conflict studies, and U.S. politics.
-At URI, he serves as a Teaching Assistant in the Political Science Department and as Vice-President of the Graduate Senate Assembly.
+He has experience in teaching, academic organizing, and public-facing civic data work.

 Nicholas has experience in both qualitative and quantitative research methods, including R, SPSS, and Excel.
 He is fluent in English and German, with working knowledge of Spanish and basic proficiency in Russian.